1930 Auckland Rugby League season: Primary schools standings

 Richmond won the championship by beating Akarana (Parnell) 11–8 in the final on September 20.
 They also won the knockout competition when they beat Otahuhu A 6 to 3 in the final on October 18.

 The competition had been split into two sections and then towards the end of the season a third was added as Ponsonby, Richmond B, and Otahuhu B entered sides, each only playing 5-6 games before the end of the season.
 However the standings are in one table as despite their being sections sides played teams from other sections each week.
-Some of the teams were from individual schools such as Avondale Public School, Avondale Convent School, and Onehunga Convent School, but the majority were from several schools in the area.
+Some of the teams were from individual schools such as Avondale Public School (present day Avondale Primary School), Avondale Convent School (present day St Mary's Catholic School), and Onehunga Convent School, but the majority were from several schools in the area.
 The Ponsonby team represented 3 Ponsonby area schools for example.
 On October 18 Devonport and Northcote played each other in a friendly match with Devonport winning 10–8.
 At halftime a goal kicking competition took place with Devonport player Verdun Scott winning it with 16 points.
 He was presented with a cricket bat as the winning prize and ironically would go on to not only represent New Zealand at rugby league, but also at cricket, becoming the only dual New Zealand international in those two codes.
 On the same day Richmond beat Otahuhu 6–3 to win the Davis Cup Challenge match.